 - Add the cooled chocolate and butter mixture and blend and gently fold it in until evenly mixed but still very light and fluffy.

-- Cover the bowl with plastic wrap and place the batter in the fridge for at least 1 hour and up to two days.
+- Cover the bowl with plastic wrap and place the batter in the fridge for at least 30 minutes. (cool the dough)

-- Fill special madeleine molds ? full or use a mini muffin pan that has been well buttered and floured.
+- Fill special Madeleine molds 1/3 full or use a mini muffin pan that has been well buttered and floured.

 - Keep baked madeleines in an airtight container, but they are best eaten the same day they are baked.